A GPU-accelerated semi-coherent hierarchical search for stellar-mass binary inspiral signals in LISA: Search Statistics

 Throughout this paper, the analysis is conducted in the frequency domain.
 All time series (both models and data) are assumed to be represented in the frequency domain, unless explicitly stated otherwise.
 The dependence on frequency is suppressed in order to avoid clutter in our notation.

 The main reason for doing GW data analysis in the frequency domain is that the usual noise-weighted inner product between signals $a$ and $b$ takes the form of a simple integral,

 in the case of stationary, Gaussian noise with one-sided noise power spectral density (PSD) $S_{\alpha}(f)$ in channel $\alpha$, where a dagger denotes complex conjugation.
-This will not be exactly true for LISA which will contain noise sources that drift in time and others which vary periodically; however, there are still significant benefits to working in the frequency domain.
 In the case of current ground-based detector networks, the index $\alpha$ labels different interferometers, in the case of LISA it labels the different noise-orthogonal time-delay interferometry (TDI) channels: $A$, $E$ and $T$ \cite{Armstrong:1999,Tinto:2021}.

 The overlap is defined as the phase-maximized inner product,